nick-hio/jhx/packages/jhx/README.md

 }
 ```

-Using the closest spinner in a row item:
+Using a spinner element in the closest row:

 ```tsx
 function ItemRow() {